-- You'll fill out a loan application and provide the lender with the relevant documents concerning your financial condition
+- Fill out a preliminary loan application and provide the relevant documents stipulated by the lender concerning your finances.

-- The lender will give you a quote highlighting the amount they're willing to provide, along with the rate of interest chargeable on the loan.
+- The lender provides a quote, highlighting the amount it's willing to provide, along with the interest rate you're likely to be charged on the loan.

-It is worth noting that in many cases, pre-approvals take place online within just a few minutes.
-This is because the lender, the lender’s credit assessment team or the lender’s insurer has not evaluated the pre-approval.
-For this reason, the lender is under no obligation to approve your loan formally once you submit the completed application.
-So, on-the-spot approvals are often nothing more than indications.
+In many cases, pre-approvals take place online within just a few minutes.
+This is because it may be an automated process, and the lender and its credit assessment team/insurer has not evaluated the pre-approval.
+It is not a formal loan approval.
+For this reason, the lender is under no obligation to approve your loan once you submit the completed application.
+Be aware that on-the-spot approvals are often nothing more than indications.

+- Self-sought pre-approval.
 Many lenders offer pre-approval with personal loans, especially car loans, to help borrowers check how much they can borrow without submitting a formal application.
-Pre-approved car loans can also help you know how much you have to spend when you're purchasing a car.
+Pre-approved loans give you a good indication of how much you will need to repay.

 How do pre-approvals affect borrowers?

 A few years ago, Owen took out an unsecured personal loan with his bank to buy a second-hand car and take a holiday.
-He'd been repaying it over the past four years and was coming close to paying the whole thing back.
-One day he received an email from his bank offering another personal loan.
+He'd been repaying it over the past 4 years and was coming close to paying the whole loan back.
+One day, he received an email from his bank offering another personal loan.
 The email mentioned that not only had he been making his repayments on time, but that his financial position meant he had been conditionally approved for another personal loan.

 How do banks and lenders identify customers they need to target with offers of credit?

-Banks and lenders possess quite a bit of information about their own customers.
-They use this knowledge to promote various products and services.
-For instance, you might have an account with a particular bank.
-Consequently, the bank has a lot of information about you — from your earnings to your expenses, the bank will be aware of your interests and spending habits.
+Banks and lenders possess a lot of information about their customers.
+Banks are businesses, and they use this knowledge to promote their various products and services for you to purchase.
+If you have an account with a particular bank, it will often be aware of everything from your earnings to your expenses as well as your interests and spending habits.
 Based on this information, it will be very easy for the bank to make enticing offers to catch your attention.
-This is why banks often send mail-outs, emails or even phone calls regarding new products and conditional approvals to their customers.
+This is the reason that banks often send mail-outs, emails or even phone calls regarding new products and conditional approvals to their customers.